The Alt Right

 What is the ideology of the alt right?

-Everyone under the alt right umbrella shares a fixation on white identity.
-Different segments of the alt right may refer to themselves as neo-reactionaries (those who reject liberal democracy and ideas associated with the Enlightenment.
+Another segment of the alt right refers to themselves as neo-reactionaries (those who reject liberal democracy and ideas associated with the Enlightenment.
 Some neo-reactionaries refer to their theories as the “Dark Enlightenment.”)
-Others may call themselves “race realists” or alternately “HBD” advocates, a reference to human biodiversity (those who believe that one’s race governs traits such as behavior and intelligence—with non-whites being inferior to whites).
+Others call themselves “race realists” or alternately “HBD” advocates, a reference to human biodiversity (a belief that one’s race governs traits such as behavior and intelligence—with non-whites being inferior to whites).
 However they define themselves, alt righters reject egalitarianism, democracy, universalism and multiculturalism.

-A number of alt righters are also blatantly anti-Semitic and blame Jews for allegedly promoting anti-white policies such as immigration and diversity.
-Alt righters mock conservative support of Israel as anti-white.
-The woman behind the alt right Twitter handle recently wrote, “I support ALL Jews living in Israel or a defined area.”
+Many alt righters are also blatantly antisemitic and blame Jews for allegedly promoting anti-white policies such as immigration and diversity.

 Who makes up the alt right?

 The alt right is an extremely loose movement, made up of different strands of people connected to white supremacy.
 One body of adherents is the ostensibly “intellectual” racists who create many of the doctrines and principles of the white supremacist movement.
 They seek to attract young educated whites to the movement by highlighting the achievements and alleged intellectual and cultural superiority of whites.
-They run a number of small white supremacist enterprises that include think tanks, online publications and publishing houses.
-These include Radix and Washington Summit Publishers, both run by Richard Spencer; Counter Currents Publishing, run by Greg Johnson; American Renaissance, run by Jared Taylor; and The Right Stuff, a political and social blog with a number of contributors.
+They run a number of small white supremacist enterprises, including organizations, online publications and publishing houses.
+These include National Policy Institute, run by Richard Spencer; Counter Currents Publishing, run by Greg Johnson; American Renaissance, run by Jared Taylor; and The Right Stuff, a website that features numerous podcasts with a number of contributors.

-Alt righters like to try to use terms such as “culture” as substitutes for more lightning rod terms such as “race,” or promote “Western Civilization” as a code word for white culture or identity.
-They do not make explicit references to white supremacy like the “14 words” a slogan used by neo-Nazis and other hardcore white supremacists.
-The “14 words” refers to the expression, “We must secure the existence of our people and a future for white children.”
-Even though alt righters share the sentiment behind the “14 words” they’re more inclined to talk about preserving European-American identity.
+Alt righters use terms like “culture” as substitutes for more divisive terms such as “race,” and promote “Western Civilization” as a code word for white culture or identity.
+They tend to avoid explicit white supremacist references like the “14 words,” a slogan used by neo-Nazis and other hardcore white supremacists.
+While alt righters share the sentiment behind the “14 words” they’re more inclined to talk about preserving European-American identity.